Things You Need to Know

 - Students may ONLY register for classes from the IGETC list.
 If students register for classes that are NOT on the IGETC, they will be required to drop the class and will incur a fine.

-- ONLY one of the required foundational course and one PE course per semester are allowed in your Freshman year.
-(See list under “Required Foundation Courses for ALL students at SOAR High School”)
+- ONLY one of the required foundational courses (HD101 or LIB101) and one PE course (KINF or DA) per semester are allowed in your Freshman year.
+(See list under “Required Foundation Courses for ALL students at SOAR High School”).

 - NEW Sophomores must complete foundational courses before moving on to other AVC courses.